Home Page Rifles pg1 Rifles pg2 Fowlers Pistols Powder Horns

 The barrel is 46" long, octagon to round and is .48 caliber (40 balls to the lb.) as were the originals.

-A period correct bullet mold is included.
 Weight is 9¾ lbs.

 The Virginia Manufactory began producing rifles about 1803.
 Earliest examples are unknown